The best places for a night out in Peterborough this week

 Live Music

+The Burghley Club, Burghley Road: Two bands, free admission - see and hear The Nuggets and The Zephyrs.

+The Crown, Lincoln Road: BAKLASH from 9pm making their debut at the venue and playing Rock and Pop covers.
+Free admission.

-Parkway Sports and Social Club, Maskew Avenue: Park Royle will be performing in the Pullman Suite from 7pm.
+Parkway Sports and Social Club, Maskew Avenue: Heather Rose Tea Dance from 1.30pm to 5pm, then later Pentagon will be performing in the Pullman Suite from 7pm.

 Pizza parlour and Music Cafe, Cowgate: From 10pm through to 12.30am enjoy some late night jazz on the big screen.